Frequently Asked Questions

 How are we different from other competitors?

-Many of our competitors are simply broker jokers.
-We pride ourselves on being different in that we underwrite the loan and then match you with one of our many funders who are ready and capable of closing your loan request with no hassles.
+With 20 years in the business, we pride ourselves on having the financial IQ to underwrite the loan and then match you with one of our many funders who are ready and capable of closing your loan request with no hassles.

 Do you fund your loans?